Your Ultimate Guide to Kid-Friendly Fall Activities in Kenosha, WI

 Haunted Attractions

 Please remember that most haunted attractions are intended for adults.
 Many houses have rules prohibiting young children from going inside.
-Err on the side of caution and only allow your older children to visit most attractions.
+Please be cautious and only allow your older children to visit most attractions.

 The Kemper Center runs a haunted house that is open every Saturday night in October.
 During the first hour, the lights are on, making it ideal for younger kids.
 Proceeds from the house go toward the Teen Task Force of Kenosha.